time4tea/gopro-dashboard-overlay/docs/xml/examples/09-frame/README.md

 The `outline` and `bg` parameters can also accept a "colour-with-alpha" (r,g,b,a) to allow a bit more more control over the transparency of the various bits.

+Use `fo` to have a nice fade-out effect at the edge of the frame.

 ```xml
 <component type="text" size="64">Background</component>